holly257/DSA_Arrays/README.md

     - Input:[1, 3, 6, 8, 11] and [2, 3, 5, 8, 9, 10]
     - Output:[1, 2, 3, 3, 5, 6, 8, 8, 9, 10, 11]
 9. Remove characters
     - Write an algorithm that deletes given characters from a string.
     - For example, given a string of "Battle of the Vowels: Hawaii vs. Grozny" and the characters to be removed are "aeiou", the algorithm should transform the original string to "Bttl f th Vwls: Hw vs. Grzny".
     - Do not use Javascript's filter, split, or join methods.
 10. Products
     - Given an array of numbers, write an algorithm that outputs an array where each index is the product of all the numbers in the input array except for the number at each current index.
     - Input:[1, 3, 9, 4]
     - Output:[108, 36, 12, 27]
+11. 2D array
+    -   Write an algorithm which searches through a 2D array, and whenever it finds a 0 should set the entire row and column to 0.
+    -   Input:
+        [[1,0,1,1,0],
+        [0,1,1,1,0],
+        [1,1,1,1,1],
+        [1,0,1,1,1],
+        [1,1,1,1,1]];
+    -   Output:
+        [[0,0,0,0,0],
+        [0,0,0,0,0],
+        [0,0,1,1,0],
+        [0,0,0,0,0],
+        [0,0,1,1,0]];
 12. String rotation
     - Given 2 strings, str1 and str2, write a program that checks if str2 is a rotation of str1.
     - Input: amazon, azonma
         - Output: False
     - Input: amazon, azonam
         - Output: true

-#### Not completed yet:
-11. 2D array